John Blair Jr.: Early life and education

-John Blair Jr. was born in Williamsburg, Colony of Virginia, in 1732, to Mary (Monro)(1726-1768) and her merchant and politician husband, John Blair.
+John Blair was born in Williamsburg, Colony of Virginia, in 1732, to Mary (Monro) (1726–1768) and her merchant and politician husband, John Blair.
 They had a large family, with ten or twelve children by various accounts, and John was the fourth child, and the eldest surviving son.
-His father served for decades in both houses of the colony's legislature--as a member of the House of Burgesses before decades on the Virginia Governor's Council and (on four occasions) as acting royal governor.
+His father served for decades in both houses of the colony's legislature—as a member of the House of Burgesses before decades on the Virginia Governor's Council and (on four occasions) as acting royal governor.
 His emigrant paternal grandfather, Dr. Archibald Blair, had also served as a burgess, and his brother (this man's great-uncle), Rev. James Blair, had founded and become the first president of the College of William & Mary, and at his death bequeathed much of his estate to this man's father.
 His maternal grandfather was Rev. John Monro of St. John's Parish, King William County.